-Bread of Life provides many programs in order to assist those in need, providing over 1million free meals a year.
+Bread of Life operates many programs to assist those in need, providing over 1million free meals a year.
 Are you interested in joining our ranks?
 First, you should know a little bit more about the different ways you'll be helping your community:

 + Free Evening Meals

 Bread of Life provides free evening meals within a community of sharing and caring.
 In 2017 we served about 50,000 evening meals, lunches and snacks to local working families, seniors, people with disabilities and homeless individuals each year.
 Evening meals are currently served from 5:30 - 6:30 pm at:

-- Our Food Pantry in Malden on Tuesday evenings (boxed meal to-go)
+- Our Food Pantry at 54 Eastern Ave in Malden on Tuesday evenings (boxed meal to-go)

 - American Legion at 368 Pleasant Street in Malden on Wednesday and Thursday evenings

 - First Baptist Church at the corner of Main & Salem Streets in Malden on Friday evenings

 + Food pantries in Malden & Everett